-NOTE 12: RELATED PARTY TRANSACTIONS
+NOTE 13: RELATED PARTY TRANSACTIONS

 - a.
 On July 25, 2010, the board of directors of the Company elected Mrs. Tsviya Trabelsi to serve as Chairman.
 Mrs. Trabelsi is an officer at Sigma Wave Ltd., which is the controlling shareholder of the Company and is also the wife of the Company's chief executive officer.
 On May 12, 2011, the special general meeting approved a service agreement with Mrs. Trabelsi whereby she will receive a monthly fee equal to 60% of the Company's chief executive officer's monthly cost.
 In addition to the above consideration, the Company will bear all reasonable costs and expenses incurred by the Chairman in connection with her services and provide her with an automobile.
 On December 12, 2011, Mrs. Tsviya Trabelsi resigned effective immediately and the board of directors of the Company approved the appointment of Mr. Arie Trabelsi as its new Chairman, effective December 12, 2011.
 On December 27, 2012, the company's shareholders at a general meeting of shareholders approved the reappointment of Mrs. Trabelsi as Chairman.
 On May 9, 2013, the general meeting of shareholders of the Company approved the same management services compensation for Mrs. Trabelsi as those approved in May 2011. - b.
 Mr. Trabelsi has served as the chief executive officer of the Company since June 1, 2012.
 Mr. Trabelsi is the sole director of Sigma Wave, which is the controlling shareholder of the Company.
 On May 9, 2013, the general meeting of shareholders of the Company approved the payment of management fees to Mr. Trabelsi of \$10.6 per month plus social benefits and an annual bonus of the greater of 2% of the Company's annual net profit or 0.5% of annual revenues, but in no event greater than Mr. Trabelsi's annual salary. - c.
-As of December 31, 2016, the Company accrued \$56 as expenses arising from related party management services. - d.
-On April 29, 2012, the board of directors approved the recording of a floating charge on all of the Company's assets in favor of Mrs. and Mr. Trabelsi, unlimited in amount, in order to secure personal guarantees granted by them in favor of the Company to a bank and in order to secure short-term loans that are given by them from time to time to the Company.
-The short terms loans provided by Mrs. and Mr. Trabelsi during the years 2010 until 2013 ranged from NIS 10,000 up to NIS 1,965,000.
-Currently, there are no outstanding loans from Mrs. and Mr. Trabelsi.
-(Mr. and Mrs. Trabelsi provided a guaranty to the bank in the amount of NIS 1 million (\$260 as of December 31, 2016)).
+As of December 31, 2017 and 2016, the Company accrued \$61 and \$56, respectively as expenses arising from related party management services. - d.
+On April 29, 2012, the board of directors approved the recording of a floating charge on all of the Company's assets in favor of the chairman of the board and the CEO, unlimited in amount, in order to secure personal guarantees granted by them in favor of the Company to a bank and in order to secure loans that are given by them from time to time to the Company.
+As of December 31,2017, total loans were \$2,082.
+These loans bear no interest and are not attached to any price index, and also will not be repaid within 12 months form December 31, 2017.
+The chairman of the board and the CEO provided a guaranty to the bank in the amount of NIS 1 million (\$288 as of December 31, 2017)).
+In 2018, the Company received an additional line of credit of up to \$1.5 million from its related parties.
+In addition, the related parties committed not to demand repayment of its outstanding loan within the next 12 months in order to assist the Company in managing its cash flows.

-NOTE 13: SEGMENTS, MAJOR CUSTOMERS AND GEOGRAPHIC INFORMATION a.
-Summary information about geographic areas:
+NOTE 14: SEGMENTS, MAJOR CUSTOMERS AND GEOGRAPHIC INFORMATION a.
+Summary information about segments: